Indonesia

 Indonesia's water and sanitation crisis

-About 18 million Indonesians lack safe water and 20 million lack access to improved sanitation facilities.
-Fortunately, there is a growing microfinance sector serving low-income households across the country, and they are recognizing that financing for water supply and sanitation is a growing need.
+About 192 million Indonesians lack access to safe water and 14 million lack access to a safe toilet.
+Fortunately, there is a growing urgency due to national targets for universal access to safe water and sanitation by 2024, and both the public and private sectors are recognizing that financing for household water and sanitation solutions is a growing need.

 Our impact in Indonesia

-We also partner with community-based organizations which are responsible for providing water and sanitation services to rural areas.
+We continue to expand our work by pursuing partnerships with different types of organizations, including commercial banks and rural banks.
+We also partner with community-based organizations, which are responsible for providing water and sanitation services to rural areas.
 We work to build their capacity and help them access much-needed capital from local banks to expand infrastructure and reach more people in need of safe water and sanitation solutions.

 Indonesia impact statistics